Did Your Password Leak Online? And What To Do About It

 A single leaked password can have far-reaching consequences in your private and professional life.
 Data from one site could lead hackers directly to the accounts which you consider important.

-Once hackers know one password combination you use, they can use software to generate and try thousands of variations - granting them access into areas of your life that you would rather keep private.
+Once hackers know one password combination you use, they can use software to generate and try thousands of variations, granting them access to areas of your life that you would rather keep private.

 Stolen passwords are extremely valuable on the dark web.
 Once your password has been breached, you’re more vulnerable to further cyber crimes like identity theft or fraud.